jasonstolaruk/CurryMUD/README.md

 ## About the code

 The code is available here on GitHub under the 3-clause BSD license (refer to the [LICENSE file](https://github.com/jasonstolaruk/CurryMUD/blob/master/LICENSE)).
-Please note that **I am not accepting PRs at this time**.
+Please note that **I am not accepting PRs**.

 * About 40,000 lines of code/text.
 * About 90 modules, excluding tests.